Medicine Overview of Besicor Tablet

 Side effects of Besicor Tablet

 Nausea, Headache, Fatigue, Constipation, Diarrhoea, Dizziness, Cold extremities.

 How to use Besicor Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It can be taken with or without food, but it is better to take Besicor 2.5mg Tablet at a fixed time.
+Besicor 2.5mg Tablet may be taken with or without food, but it is better to take it at a fixed time.

 How Besicor Tablet works

-Besicor 2.5mg tablet is a beta blocker that works specifically on the heart.
-It works by slowing heart rate and relaxing blood vessels to improve blood flow to the organ.
+Besicor 2.5mg Tablet is a beta blocker that works specifically on the heart.
+It works by slowing down the heart rate and makes the heart more efficient at pumping blood around the body.

 In Depth Information on Besicor Tablet

 - Besicor helps reduce blood pressure and lower heart rate.

 - Do not miss doses.
 In case you miss a dose, take it as soon as possible up to 8 hrs before next dose.
 Don’t double the dose.